turbofuro/turbofuro/README.md

 # Turbofuro
-Visual programming langauge for building cool things in record time.
+Visual programming language for building cool things in record time.

-This repository contains the worker application, runtime and Turbofuro Expression Language (TEL).
+This repository contains the worker application, runtime, Turbofuro Expression Language (TEL) and its bindings.
+You can find the editor and more details about this project on the [Turbofuro website](https://turbofuro.com).

-Note: This project is in early development stage.
-We are working on the first public release.
-Stay tuned!
+*Note: This project is experimental and under active development.
+It is not recommended for production use yet.*

 ## Getting started
 Download a latest release for your platform from the [GitHub releases page](https://github.com/turbofuro/turbofuro/releases) or install the binary using `cargo install turbofuro_worker`.
 There is also an official [Docker image](https://hub.docker.com/r/turbofuro/worker) you can use.